rpldy/react-uploady/README.md

 We recommend checking out the [Uploady](packages/ui/uploady) README first to understand how to configure your uploads and how to access upload data (using the provided hooks or events).

+It's also worth reading the  [Important Concepts](#important-concepts) section below for some key concepts.

 In case you need UI components (like an upload button), check out any of our [UI packages](#ui-packages).

 **Additional Resources**